Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Scarring Factors

 Scarring after surgery is inevitable.
-Any surgery that requires cutting through multiple layers of skin will result in a scar of some sort.
-Your cosmetic surgeon or doctor will aim to minimise the size and appearance of the scar with appropriate surgical techniques, however, the degree of scarring is primarily influenced by factors outside yours and your doctors control, such as age, complexion, genetics and lifestyle.
+Your doctor will aim to minimise the size and appearance of the scar with appropriate surgical techniques.
+However, the degree of scarring is primarily influenced by factors outside of your and your doctor’s control, such as age, complexion, genetics and lifestyle.
 There are various steps you can take before and after your surgery to help minimise the appearance of your surgical scars.

 Age